81 Important agile terminologies you need to know

 Participants establish and manage their schedule of parallel sessions around a specific theme during Open Space meetings, events, or conferences.

-Pair programming is a technique in which two people work together to Two programmers sharing a single workstation in pair programming (one screen, keyboard and mouse among the pair).
+Pair programming is a technique in which two people work together as Two programmers sharing a single workstation in pair programming (one screen, keyboard, and mouse among the pair).

 39. Personas